 People records in Astra Schedule have many responsibilities they can hold: user, customer contact, instructor, student, and institutional contact.
 A user always has a people record, but a people record isn’t always a user.
 One people record can also have multiple responsibilities!
 In order to keep you on the right track while managing people in the application, we’ve created this FAQ to help!

-A: A user’s role defines their access and permissions in the application.
+A user’s role defines their access and permissions in the application.
 A role can only be assigned to a user.
-A responsibility allows a person record to be used in different parts of the application, such as a customer contact for an event and an instructor for a section.
+A responsibility allows a people record to be used in different parts of the application, such as a customer contact for an event and an instructor for a section.

-A: The primary responsibility is the responsibility shown on the people list page and determines which homepage the person will see, if they are a user.
-For example, if they are a user with a primary responsibility of institution contact, they will see the homepage that is setup for the responsibility of institutional contact.
+The primary responsibility is the responsibility shown on the people list page and determines which homepage the person will see if they are a user.
+For example, if they are a user with a primary responsibility of institution contact, they will see the homepage that is set up for the responsibility of institutional contact.

 Yes, they can, and it is very common!
-Users are often setup as customer contacts as well so that when they sign in to create an event, their customer and contact information populates on the event request form.
-Instructors can be users in the system, even though they original were created in Astra Schedule as an instructor upon section import.
+Users are often set up as customer contacts as well so that when they sign in to create an event, their customer and contact information populates on the event request form.
+Instructors can be users in the system, even though they originally were created in Astra Schedule as an instructor upon section import.
 We will even see one people record with the responsibility of instructor, user, and customer contact, like the screenshot below!

-Q: I have two records for one person: how did this happen and how do I resolve this?
+I have two records for one person: how did this happen and how do I resolve it?

-A: The most common and most important time to merge your duplicate records are users and customer contacts.
+The most common and most important times to merge your duplicate records are users and customer contacts.
 This is to allow your event requesting process to run smoothly, as the customer and contact information for a user automatically populates in the event request form if they are associated correctly.